ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

   %e = fadd %d, %b
   ...

-The llvm SelectionDAG Optimization Phase (is part of Instruction Selection Process) prefered to translate this 2 IR DAG node (fmul %a, %c) (fadd %d, %b) into one machine instruction DAG node (**fmadd** %a, %c, %b), than translate them into 2 machine instruction nodes **fmul** and **fadd**.
+The Instruction Selection Process will translate this 2 IR DAG node (fmul %a, %c) (fadd %d, %b) into one machine instruction DAG node (**fmadd** %a, %c, %b), than translate them into 2 machine instruction nodes **fmul** and **fadd** if the FMADDS is appear before FMUL and FADD in your td file.

 .. code-block:: c++

   %e = fmadd %a, %c, %b
   ...

-As you can see, the IR notation representation is easier to read then llvm SSA IR form.
+As you can see, the IR notation representation is easier to read than llvm SSA IR form.
-So, we  use the notation form in this book sometimes.
+So, we  use this notation form in this book sometimes.

 For the following basic block code,